The Best Adidas Deals We've Found So Far at the Amazon Summer Sale

-Get ready to shop big deals on Adidas clothing, accessories and sneakers!
+Get ready to shop big deals on Adidas clothing, accessories and sneakers with Amazon's sumer sale event!
 The Adidas sale is happening right now as part of the Amazon Summer Sale (aka Amazon Big Style Sale).
-For a limited time, score up to 30% off on Adidas collection and up to 50% off on Adidas Stella McCartney pieces.
+For a limited time with this Amazon sale, you'll score up to 30% off on Adidas collection and up to 50% off on Adidas Stella McCartney pieces.

-In addition to Adidas, other favorite fashion brands on sale during the Amazon Summer Sale include Kate Spade, Tory Burch, Tumi and Rebecca Minkoff.
-This sale event is a great way to save big due to the postponement of Prime Day and to support brands that were hit hard because of the coronavirus pandemic.
+In addition to Adidas, yo'll also get a discount on other favorite fashion brands on sale during the Amazon Summer Sale, including Kate Spade, Tory Burch, Tumi and Rebecca Minkoff.
+This sale event is a great way to save big due to the postponement of Amazon Prime Day and to support brands that were hit hard because of the coronavirus pandemic.

-Don't miss these amazing discounts on popular Adidas running shoes, three-stripe track pants, workout tees, sports bras, socks and so many more styles.
-You're sure to find something new to wear for your at-home workouts, the gym or when you're out and about.
+Don't miss these amazing discounts on popular Adidas running shoes, three-stripe track pants, workout tees, sports bras, socks and so many more styles from the brand.
+You're sure to find essential items and something new to wear for your at-home workouts, the gym or when you're out and about.

 Ahead, shop ET Style's Adidas sale selects.